Arthur Borem

 After Brown, I was a full-stack software engineer at Asana.
 There I revamped the Do Not Disturb feature, launched Messaging, maintained email infrastructure, and built the transcription generation pipeline for Video Messages, which won us a Fast Company award!

-In addition to working on online data privacy and data access/portability, I’m a huge fan of movies, learning languages (Spanish, Italian, and, most recently, Chinese!), crocheting, and going to concerts.
+In addition to working on online data privacy and data access/portability, I’m a huge fan of movies, learning languages (Spanish, Italian, and, most recently, Chinese!), crocheting, and running.